lloyd/lloyd.io/posts/2011-06-13-simple-site-publishing-with-git.md

   * Where will your webserver serve from (where is the the "document root")?

-For the purposes of this tutorial, let's say we're going to serve the website out of `/home/jsonselect/www`, and the repository will reside at `/home/jsonselect/repo`.
+For the purposes of this tutorial, let's say we're going to serve the website out of `/home/gituser/www`, and the repository will reside at `/home/gituser/repo`.

 ### Step 3: get the code

 We need to now seed the server with a clone of your repository, and a checkout of the code at the paths determined in step two.
-Given the parameters of this example, here's something that might work:
+First let's get a "bare" copy of the repository:

-    $ sudo -u jsonselect git --work-tree /home/jsonselect/www clone git://github.com/lloyd/JSONSelect /home/jsonselect/repo
+    $ git clone --bare git://github.com/lloyd/JSONSelect /home/gituser/repo

+Next, let's get a snapshot of the latest code in repo and drop it in the specified location:

 **NOTE:** the `git://` url in this case points to a repo on github, you should replace this with some url pointing to the repo you wish to start with.

+    $ git --git-dir /home/gituser/repo archive --format=tar --prefix=www/ HEAD | (cd /home/gituser/ && tar xf -)

-After this step is done you can peek in `/home/jsonselect/repo` to review the git administrative files, and `/home/jsonselect/www` to see a copy of the code stored in your repo.
+After this step is done you can peek in `/home/gituser/repo` to review the git administrative files, and `/home/gituser/www` to see a copy of the code stored in your repo.

 ### Step 4: set up automatic site update on push